Millennium Development Goals: Funding commitment

 Over the past 35 years, UN members have repeatedly "commit[ted] 0.7% of rich-countries' gross national income (GNI) to Official Development Assistance".
 The commitment was first made in 1970 by the UN General Assembly.

-The text of the commitment was:
+The text of the commitment was: "Each economically advanced country will progressively increase its official development assistance to the developing countries and will exert its best efforts to reach a minimum net amount of 0.7 percent of its gross national product at market prices by the middle of the decade."

+The attention to well-being other than income helps bring funding to achieving MDGs.
+Further MDGs prioritize interventions, establish obtainable objectives with useful measurements of progress despite measurement issues and increased the developed world's involvement in worldwide poverty reduction.
+MDGs include gender and reproductive rights, environmental sustainability, and spread of technology.
+Prioritizing interventions helps developing countries with limited resources make decisions about allocating their resources.
+MDGs also strengthen the commitment of developed countries and encourage aid and information sharing.
+The global commitment to the goals likely increases the likelihood of their success.
+They note that MDGs are the most broadly supported poverty reduction targets in world history.

+The International Health Partnership (IHP+) aimed to accelerate MDG progress by applying international principles for effective aid and development in the health sector.
+In developing countries, significant funding for health came from external sources requiring governments to coordinate with international development partners.
+As partner numbers increased variations in funding streams and bureaucratic demands followed.
+By encouraging support for a single national health strategy, a single monitoring and evaluation framework, and mutual accountability, IHP+ attempted to build confidence between government, civil society, development partners and other health stakeholders.

 European Union

 In 2005 the European Union reaffirmed its commitment to the 0.7% aid targets, noting that "four out of the five countries, which exceed the UN target for ODA of 0.7%, of GNI are member states of the European Union".
 Further, the UN "believe[s] that donors should commit to reaching the long-standing target of 0.7 percent of GNI by 2015".

 United States

 However, the United States as well as other nations disputed the Monterrey Consensus that urged "developed countries that have not done so to make concrete efforts towards the target of 0.7% of gross national product (GNP) as ODA to developing countries".

 The US consistently opposed setting specific foreign-aid targets since the UN General Assembly first endorsed the 0.7% goal in 1970.